Garuda Gamana Vrishabha Vahana: Plot

-Brahmaiah is a well behaved and mild mannered cop, who gets transferred to Mangaladevi, the coastal and cultural town of modern-day Mangalore, which is also infested with gang violence by the gangster duo, Shiva and Hari.
-While everyone knows that Hari was born and brought up in Mangaladevi, no one knows about Shiva’s origins.
+Brahmaiah is a well behaved and mild mannered cop, who gets transferred to Mangaladevi, the coastal and cultural town of modern-day Mangalore, which is also troubled by gang violence perpetrated by the gangster duo, Shiva and Hari.
+While everyone knows that Hari was born and brought up in Mangaladevi, no one knows about Shiva's origins.
 He was discovered in a bag, found in a well near Hari's home.
-When the villagers opened the bag, they found a 12-year old Shiva with his neck brutally cut and scars found all over his body.
-Shiva was later taken to the hospital, through which he survived.
-He spent some time begging in the streets of Mangalore until he was found and adopted by Hari's mother.
+When the villagers opened the bag, they found a 12-year old Shiva with his neck cut and scars all over his body.
+Shiva was later taken to the hospital, where he survived and recovered.
+He spent some time begging in the streets of Mangalore until he was found and taken in by Hari's mother.
 Hari and Shiva grew up to be best friends and brothers for life.

-Everyone assumed that Shiva was severely abused during his unknown childhood.
+Everyone assumed that Shiva was severely abused during his childhood.
 While he was hospitalised after being found, he used to scream as if he was dying whenever a nurse or female doctor approached him.
-He was completely desensitized to violence and has anger management issues.
-Though Shiva is mostly unreactive when he himself was harmed, if somebody threatened to harm his loved ones or people close to him, he used to erupt like a volcano and was capable of unspeakable things.
+He was completely desensitized to violence and had anger management issues.
+Though Shiva was mostly unreactive when he himself was harmed, if somebody threatened to harm his loved ones or people close to him, he erupted like a volcano and was capable of unspeakable things.
 Hari profited tremendously from Shiva's fury as Shiva's protection made Hari untouchable.
-Growing into their adulthood, Shiva remains unsophisticated and a man of few words, while Hari becomes a suave power player and the most feared gangster in town.
+Even in adulthood, Shiva remains unsophisticated and a man of few words, while Hari becomes a suave power player and the most feared gangster in town.
 He runs the gangs and the police are in his pocket.